FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 **Return value**

 - Map<String, String>: Description of the user table.
 The mapping between 'PrecompiledConstant.KEY _ NAME' and the mapping between 'PrecompiledConstant.FIELD _ NAME' and all fields.
-The fields are separated by commas.。
+The fields are separated by commas。

 #### asyncSet